 Key Action

 Up / Down Volume up/down.

 Left Go to beginning of track, or if pressed while in the first seconds of a track, go to the previous track.

 Long Left Rewind in track.

-$\mathbf{Right}$ Go to the next track.
+Right Go to the next track.

 Long Right Fast forward in track.

-Play Toggle play/pause.
+On/Off Toggle play/pause.

-Off or On Exit the plugin.
+Long On/Off Exit the plugin.

-Long Play Enter timetag editor.
+Long Mode Enter timetag editor.

-F1 Enter LRCPLAYER MENU.
+Mode Enter Lrcplayer Menu.